AAlexeykuz/salut_assembler/README.md

 ## Flags

 N - Negative flag.
 Most of the time it shows if the result of an instruction was negative in two's complement (most significant bit is on)

 Z - Zero flag.
 It shows if the result of an instruction was zero.

 C - Carry flag.
 Most of the time it shows if adding two numbers produced a carry or subtracting two numbers produced a borrow.

 V - Overflow flag.
 Most of the time it shows that the result after adding/subtracting two positive numbers is negative or the other way around.

+By "sets flag" below I mean that if condition is true it sets it as 1, else 0.

 ### MOV